Go back

 Mara Constantinescu is Coordinator for Latin America at Leiden University.
 Professionally qualified in International Relations, her research interest lies on higher education policy in Latin America and knowledge production in cooperation with Latin America.
 She has obtained a MA Suma cum Laude in Latin American Studies from Leiden University.
 She is currently overseeing research and education collaborative projects with Latin American partners and represents Leiden University in Leiden-Delft-Erasmus consortium initiative on cooperation with the Global South.

-Focus of Working Group
+Working Group Focus

 The Latin America Working Group (LA WG) aims to promote a space for scholarly exchange and interaction between Latin American Universities and Universities in the Coimbra Group, through which to ensure collaborative action takes place, that is impactful in both regions.
-Research, policy development and knowledge exchange, and knowledge diplomacy, should be rooted in understanding local and national priorities within Latin America, as well as strengths and benefits of collaboration in both regions, in order to implement long-term, sustainable partnerships.
+Research, policy development and knowledge exchange, and knowledge diplomacy should be rooted in understanding local and national priorities within Latin America, as well as strengths and benefits of collaboration in both regions, in order to implement long-term, sustainable partnerships.

 Collaboration for academic advancement, knowledge dialogue and research development between European universities and Latin American institutions have a long tradition.
 The Coimbra Group has played an important role in providing links to institutions and networks which are relevant to this cooperation and has also in the past facilitated many initiatives and projects to the benefit of member institutions.
 Aimed to increasing knowledge of the opportunities and challenges in both regions, the LA WG will pursue a jointly agreed set of shared goals and synergies among Coimbra Group Universities, in order to increase the quality and quantity of academic cooperation with Latin American institutions, networks and agencies.
 With this perspective the LA WG will follow the numerous opportunities created by ongoing high level policy dialogues between the two regions.
 It is essential to understand the Latin American context from a ‘global’ perspective and define the role of Latin American experiences in tackling global challenges.